Gabriele91/DENN-tensorflow/README.md

-### ⚠️  This is an old and unsupported implementation of DENN.
+### ⚠️  This is an old and unsupported implementation.
 New version is available at [DENN](https://github.com/Gabriele91/DENN)  ⚠️

 ## Install